BadrChoubai/kubernetes-cc-capstone/infrastructure/README.md

 ## Amazon Elastic Kubernetes Service

-> Amazon Elastic Kubernetes Service (Amazon EKS) is a managed Kubernetes service to run Kubernetes in the AWS cloud and
+> Amazon Elastic Kubernetes Service (Amazon EKS) is s managed Kubernetes service to run Kubernetes in the AWS cloud and
 > on-premises data centers.
 In the cloud, Amazon EKS automatically manages the availability and scalability of the
 > Kubernetes control plane nodes responsible for scheduling containers, managing application availability, storing
 > cluster data, and other key tasks.